 With this ability for a high-level analysis of data packets, it is also possible to monitor online activity as part of a surveillance operation.

-DPI for surveillance purposes is most likely to be performed by a government agency or potentially an ISP if instructed to do so by law enforcement.
+DPI for surveillance purposes is most likely performed by a government agency or an ISP if instructed to do so by law enforcement.
 However, it is also a favorite of hackers carrying out a man-in-the-middle (MITM) attack.

 MITM is a type of cyber attack whereby the attacker positions themselves between the sender and recipient of data.
 For this article, we can think of it as someone intercepting data between your computer and the website you’re visiting.